cmu-sei/Crucible.Common.Ui/projects/@crucible-common/src/lib/comn-auth/README.md

 #### Implementation

-CWD Auth module only needs to be imported into your NgModule declaration.
+CWD Auth module needs to be imported into your NgModule declaration.
 Keep in mind the ComnAuthModule is dependent on the ComnSettingService.

 ```typescript
 export const settings: ComnSettingsConfig = {